fbsamples/caldera-security-tests/README.md

 ```

 Create test environment using the most recent commit
-to the default CALDERA branch, try running both attacks,
+to the default CALDERA branch, try running all attacks,
 and tear the test environment down:

 ```bash